jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 Example:

-    $ sudo update-alternatives --install /usr/local/bin/AA ee /usr/bin/make 123 \
+    $ sudo update-alternatives --install /usr/local/bin/AA ee /usr/bin/make 123
-        --slave /usr/local/bin/BB ff /usr/bin/nmap \
-        --slave /usr/local/bin/CC gg /usr/bin/open

     $ ls -l /usr/local/bin/AA /etc/alternatives/ee
     lrwxrwxrwx 1 root root ... /etc/alternatives/ee -> /usr/bin/make~
     lrwxrwxrwx 1 root root ... /usr/local/bin/AA -> /etc/alternatives/ee~

+## How to associate slave alternatives to this path?

+Use the `--slave` option of the `--install` subcommand:

+    $ sudo update-alternatives --install <link> <name> <path> <priority> \
+        --slave <link> <name> <path> ...

+You can specify one or more `--slave` options, each followed by three arguments.

 # Which condition must be satisfied for `update-alternatives --install` to succeed?

-The path of the alternative must exist, otherwise the command will fail:
+The path of the master alternative must exist, otherwise the command will fail:

     $ sudo update-alternatives --install /usr/local/bin/AA ee /usr/bin/not_a_binary 123
     update-alternatives: error: alternative path /usr/bin/not_a_binary doesn't exist~

-The link and the name of the alternative don't have to exist:
+OTOH, its link and name don't have to exist:

     $ sudo update-alternatives --install /usr/local/bin/AA ee /usr/bin/make 123
     update-alternatives: using /usr/bin/make to provide /usr/local/bin/AA (ee) in auto mode~

+---

+If  the path  of  a slave  alternative  doesn't exist,  the  command will  still succeed, but the corresponding slave link won't be installed.

+     sudo update-alternatives --install /usr/local/bin/AA ee /usr/bin/make 123 \
+        --slave /usr/local/bin/BB ff /usr/bin/not_a_binary
+    update-alternatives: using /usr/bin/make to provide /usr/local/bin/AA (ee) in auto mode~
+    update-alternatives: warning: skip creation of /usr/local/bin/BB because associated file /usr/bin/not_a_binary (of link group ee) doesn't exist~

+## ?

+If some real file is installed where an alternative link has to be installed, it is kept unless `--force` is used.

+If the  alternative name specified  exists already in the  alternatives system's records, the information supplied will be added as a new set of alternatives for the group (one master and possibly one or several slaves).
+Otherwise,  a  new  group, set  to  automatic  mode,  will  be added  with  this information.
+If the group is in automatic mode, and the newly added alternatives' priority is higher than any  other installed alternatives for this group,  the symlinks will be updated to point to the newly added alternatives.

+# ?

+What happens if I try to install a new alternative using a link which is already present in update-alternatives state info?

+It fails:

+    $ sudo update-alternatives --install /usr/local/bin/AA xx /usr/bin/a2ping 789
+      update-alternatives: error: alternative link /usr/local/bin/AA is already managed by ee

+using a name which is already present in update-alternatives state info?

+The old link is removed, and the new one is installed:

+    $ sudo update-alternatives --install /usr/local/bin/XX ee /usr/bin/a2ping 789
+    update-alternatives: renaming ee link from /usr/local/bin/AA to /usr/local/bin/XX
+    $ ls -l /usr/local/bin/AA
+    ls: cannot access '/usr/local/bin/AA': No such file or directory

 ##
-# How to remove a path candidate for a master alternative?
+# How to remove a path choice for a master alternative?

     $ sudo update-alternatives --remove <name>  <path>